ITRS-Group/cordial/tools/geneos/docs/commands/geneos_delete.md

 ## geneos delete

-Delete an instance.
-Instance must be stopped
+Delete instances

 ### Synopsis

-Delete the matching instances.
-This will only work on instances that are disabled, or if the `-F` flag is given, to prevent accidental deletion.
+Delete matching instances.

+Instances that are marked `protected` are not deleted without the `--force`/`-F` option, or they can be unprotected using `geneos protect -U` first.

+Instances that are running are not removed unless the `--stop`/`-S` option is given.

 The instance directory is removed without being backed-up.
 The user running the command must have the appropriate permissions and a partial deletion cannot be protected against.

 ```